NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 ![Android Placeholder](../media/screenshots/ios/hs-02.png  ':size=350')

-**Step 3:** Push the button on the back of the unit once to enable pairing and then press scan on the App.
+**Step 3:** After following the steps on the App to get to this page, Push the button on the back of the unit once to enable pairing and then press scan on the App.

 ![Android Placeholder](../media/screenshots/ios/hs-06.png  ':size=350')